 Applied behavior analysts practice therapy based on a few powerful premises:

 1) People learn most of what they do.
-Examples are beyond countless—reading, writing, speaking, arguing with our parents, or sitting in a chair and thinking happy thoughts, building model airplanes, arguing with our parents. . . .
+Examples are beyond countless—reading, writing, speaking, arguing with parents, or sitting in a chair and thinking happy thoughts, building model airplanes, arguing with parents. . . .

 2) The basic laws by which people learn are well known.
 Over a century of methodical laboratory experimentation has uncovered an organized set of learning principles that explain the origin of human behavior.